 At Crisis, our goal is to end homelessness across the UK.
 With a significant proportion of the people experiencing homelessness in the UK originally being from another country, we know that we need to address the specific issues facing non-UK nationals to truly end homelessness for all, such as barriers in access to benefits or statutory homelessness support.

 Making sure that no one is homeless because of their immigration status is a Crisis practice and campaign priority for 2021 and going forward over the next few years.
 Here's what we're working on:

-- Research into the number and experiences of EEA nationals who are homeless in the UK (research and policy report due October 2021)
+- Research into the number and experiences of EU citizens who are homeless in the UK (see links to the research and policy report below)

 - Research into public attitudes on non-UK nationals experiencing homelessness

 - Grant funding organisations and projects working with migrants, asylum-seekers and refugees experiencing homelessness

 - Experts by Experience Panel feeding into our policy and campaign development

 - Consultation with Crisis’ client services staff at all levels on our service offer and the policy solutions needed to end homelessness for non-UK nationals